-Peter Bhatti, brother of Pakistan’s first and only Christian Federal Minister who was assassinated for opposing Pakistan’s blasphemy laws and founder and Chairman of the non-profit International Christian Voice which raises awareness about persecution of Pakistan’s religious minorities, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Peter Bhatti, brother of Pakistan’s first and only Christian Federal Minister who was assassinated for opposing Pakistan’s blasphemy laws and Chairman of the non-profit International Christian Voice, addresses the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.

 On Pakistan’s persecution of Christians:

 “Those accused of blasphemy face the threat of being killed even before their case is registered.
 Those who are imprisoned face the death penalty.”

 “If somebody is falsely accused of blasphemy.
 The people do not wait for justice, they want to take revenge for themselves.”

 “The mobs want to kill whole areas.
 Whole Christian colonies are being burned.
 There is no safe place remaining in the country.”

 “Despite a lack of evidence, Asia Bibi was dragged and attacked by mobs, taken into custody, and spent the next nine years on death row in a Pakistani prison.”

 “My beloved brother Shahbaz Bhatti was the only person who publicly challenged Pakistan’s discriminatory laws, despite facing threats to his life.”

 “On March 2, 2011, Shahbaz was assassinated, paying the ultimate price.
 His killers left a message that anyone who speaks against Pakistan’s laws will suffer the same fate.
 Who will speak up now?”